lalitsanagavarapu/Domain-Credibility/README.md

 9/12/19
 -
-1.Implemented Textranking for keyword extraction 2.Understood POS Tagging,Lemmatization,stopword removal and vocabulary creation.Built a knowledge graph from scratch for the vocabulary created.
+1.Implemented Textranking for keyword extraction<br>
+2.Understood POS Tagging,Lemmatization,stopword removal and vocabulary creation.Built a knowledge graph from scratch for the vocabulary created.
 Assigned scores to vertices. <br>
 3.Ranked keyphrases.
 The above implementation was completely based on a paper cited<br>.